What is a Compression Test?

 Force Range: 5 kN (1125 lbf) to 3,000 kN (670,000 lbf)

-Compression Test machines are universal testing machines specially configured to evaluate static compressive strength characteristics of materials, products, and components.
 Our compression test machines measure characteristics such as ultimate compression strength, yield strength, deflection and modulus.
 Compression test machines are typically configured by adding compression platens to a universal test machine but we also have compression only machines available.